 I've been interested in radio and short wave since ----- well it has been a long time.
-My first "real" receiver, a Hallicrafters S-38, was purchased used with $25.00 of hard earned allowance.
-Over the years I upgraded to a Hammarlund SP-600 and carried it around the USA, Central America and Canada.
+My first "real" receiver, a used Hallicrafters S-38, was purchased with $25.00 of hard earned allowance.
+Over the years I upgraded to a Hammarlund SP-600 and carried all 40 kgs of it around the USA, Central America and Canada.
 In 1987 I finally found the time to get my amateur radio licence and VE7ASR was my first callsign.

-I enjoy SSB, ARDF, CW, and digital modes.
+I enjoy SSB, CW, digital modes, and ARDF.
 However, chasing DX is my real passion.
-In 2012, after 25 years of operating, I finally made the Honor Roll and I have worked 334 and confirmed 333 of the current 340 entities with only 6 more needed to reach top of the Honor Roll - (March 2014).
-Number 334 was Iran and getting a QSL may prove to be - let's say - difficult.
+In 2012, after 25 years of operating, I finally made the Honor Roll and I have worked and confirmed 334 of the 340 current entities with only 6 more needed to reach top of the Honor Roll - (June 2014).
+Number 334 was EP3HF in Iran (thanks Sadegh).

 If you hear me on the air please don't hesitate to give me a call.